IBM-Bluemix-Docs/sap-hana/hana-multi-node.md

 # 5. Configuring your IBM Cloud infrastructure to support SAP HANA multi-node
 {: #multi-node-storage}

-{{site.data.keyword.cloud}} supports SAP HANA multi-node storage for online analytical processing (OLAP) workloads, such as SAP Business Warehouse (SAP BW) and SAP BW/4HANA.
+{{site.data.keyword.cloud}} supports SAP HANA multi-node storage (also known as *scale out*) for online analytical processing (OLAP) workloads, such as SAP Business Warehouse (SAP BW) and SAP BW/4HANA.
 The {{site.data.keyword.cloud_notm}} solution for SAP HANA multi-node consists of up to 15+1 nodes (15 worker nodes, plus one standby) for up to 30 TB of memory used for one system.
 {:shortdesc}

 With multi-node, multiple SAP HANA nodes build a single SAP HANA system.
 Data is distributed among these nodes, which form a single database.
 The multi-node configuration supports scalability and high availability through the standby configuration.
-The {{site.data.keyword.cloud_notm}} offering for this configuration follows [SAP HANA Tailored Data Center Integration](https://blogs.saphana.com/2015/02/18/sap-hana-tailored-data-center-integration-tdi-overview/){: external} (TDI), and uses {{site.data.keyword.cloud_notm}} SAP-HANA certified servers for centralized, shared enterprise storage.
+The {{site.data.keyword.cloud_notm}} offering for this configuration follows [SAP HANA Tailored Data Center Integration](https://blogs.saphana.com/2015/02/18/sap-hana-tailored-data-center-integration-tdi-overview/){: external} (TDI), and uses {{site.data.keyword.cloud_notm}} SAP-HANA certified servers (currently BI.S2.H4101 and BI.S2.H4201) for centralized, shared enterprise storage.

 You must follow the configuration guidelines outlined under [Ordering your multi-node system](#ordering) to fulfill the SAP HANA TDI requirements and be supported by SAP.
 {: note}